hybridgroup/taskmapper/README.md

 ### Github

-To use Github's issue tracking with taskmapper, install it:
+To use Github Issue tracking with Taskmapper, install it:
     gem install taskmapper-github

-Once you require it, then you are ready to use Github and taskmapper
+Once you require it, then you are ready to use Github and Taskmapper

     require 'taskmapper'
     require 'taskmapper-github'